debezium/postgres-decoderbufs/README.md

 #### Other Linux distributions

 You just need to make sure the above software packages (_or some flavour thereof_) are installed for your distro.
-Note that the last step from the above sequence is only required for Debian to be able to install `libprotobuf-c-dev:1.2.1`

 ### Getting the source code